Registration is open: Friday, February 7th, 6 AM – Saturday, February 29th, 11:30 PM

 - Head to the check-out station for a brief survey and to have your dress bagged

 - If hems and/or straps are being altered, please wait in Celebrations Lounge until your dress is delivered to the check-out station.

 How long will it take me to find a dress?

 There are many factors that will affect the amount of time you’ll spend at the event.
-Some girls find their dress on the first try while others take longer.
-There are only 24 dressing rooms and over 350 girls will be attending so we encourage all attendees to be conscious about keep their dressing room usage to a minimum.
+Some find their dress on the first try while others take longer.
+There are only 24 dressing rooms and over 350 teens will be attending so we encourage all attendees to be conscious about keep their dressing room usage to a minimum.
 Dress shopping will be limited to 2 hours.
 If hems or straps are altered, your time at the event could increase up to 2 hours.
 Taking those factors into account as well as your arrival time and wait time in Celebrations Lounge for your number to be called, you may be at the event between 3-5 hours.

 What if my size doesn’t fit?